bgoonz/docs-collection/github/developers/github-marketplace/creating-apps-for-github-marketplace/security-best-practices-for-apps.md

 ---
 title: Security best practices for apps
-intro: 'Guidelines for preparing a secure app to share on {% data variables.product.prodname_marketplace %}.'
+intro: "Guidelines for preparing a secure app to share on {% data variables.product.prodname_marketplace %}."
 redirect_from:
   - /apps/marketplace/getting-started/security-review-process/
   - /marketplace/getting-started/security-review-process